mhardik003/She-Sells-C-Shells/README.md

 <br>

----

 ## Assumptions

 - None
-- If doubtful, I have tried to mimic the functionality of bash shell
+- If doubtful, I have tried to mimic the functionality of bash shell as closely as possible

 <Br>

----
 ## Program Flow

 * The [main.c](main.c) file is the main file which contains